ubicucsd/bootcamp_18_19/1_CommandLine.md

 **C** ```gcc -c filename.c``` to compile and assemble.

-Note: Much of the time, software you download online is alread in binary form so there is no need to compile.
+Note: Much of the time, software you download online is already in binary form so there is no need to compile.
 This is not always the case!

 ## Execution